The Sacramento-San Joaquin

 The state’s long-term drought has provided the opportunity to consider new approaches to dealing with the challenges of groundwater sustainability, surface water management and irrigation efficiencies.

-All of these concerns overlap geographically in the Northern region of the Sacramento-San Joaquin Delta.
+All of these concerns overlap geographically in the Sacramento-San Joaquin River basin.

 Progress to Date: